England (7) – Bottallack -> Oxford

 Ruins of the Tin Mine @ Bottallack

-Tin Mine operating till 1920
+Tin mine operating until 1920

-In the evening we reached Holywell which has a beautiful beach.
+In the evening we reached Holywell, which has a beautiful beach.
 We went for a walk and stayed the night there.

 Holywell beach